-2017, for example, ended with significant momentum on inclusive business policy as the G20 announced that the 2018 G20 agenda will include inclusive business as one core thematic area.
-Recent policy reforms in Asia show the strong political will to spur inclusive growth and improving the lives of the poor and low-income population.
-In November 2017, the ministers of the Asia-Pacific Economic Cooperation (APEC), in a joint-statement encouraged economies to promote inclusive business.
-Also, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business by its member states and called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.
-Earlier in 2017, the Philippines, ASEAN Chair for 2017, implemented the first fiscal incentive scheme explicitly for inclusive business in the country.
+Recent policy reforms in Asia show a strong political will to spur inclusive growth and improve the lives of the poor and the low-income population through IB.
+In 2017, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business among their member states.
+They called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.

-Many countries have already recognised the potential of inclusive businesses as resources to leverage private-sector development and simultaneously help the poor.
+Likewise, many individual countries have already recognised the potential of inclusive businesses as resources to leverage private-sector development and, simultaneously, help the poor.
 In the coming years, IB will become even more important to mitigate the effects of the Covid-19 crisis on the livelihoods of the most vulnerable.